matiboy/angular-browser-push-notifications/README.md

 ## Install

 ```
-bower install angular-browser-push-notifications
+ $ bower install angular-browser-push-notifications
 ```

 ## Pre-requisites

-- You must run this on a domain verified in [Google developer console](https://console.developers.google.com) **Important** It must be verified either using the domain registrar method or must be https
+- If you are not running on `localhost`, you must run this on a HTTPS domain verified in [Google developer console](https://console.developers.google.com)
 - If you are using https, you must ensure that the certificate is fully trusted
 - You must have a `manifest.json` file referenced in your HTML as follows
 ``` <link rel="manifest" href="manifest.json"> ```
+- You need a service worker available *at the root* of your site.
+See [examples](./examples) for sample manifest and service workers
+- Refer to [this article](https://developers.google.com/web/updates/2015/03/push-notificatons-on-the-open-web) for more information on Chrome push notifications

 ## How to use